dan-fritchman/Thesis/content.md

 \setkeys{Gin}{width=\linewidth}
 ![two-successful-models](./fig/two-successful-models.png "The Two Successful Models for Producing IC Layout")

-In 2018 the Computer History Museum [estimated](https://computerhistory.org/blog/13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history) that in the IC industry's 60+ year history, it has shipped roughly 13 sextillion (1.3e22) total transistors.
+In 2018 the Computer History Museum [estimated](https://computerhistory.org/blog/13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history) that in the IC industry's roughly 65 year history, it has shipped over 13 sextillion (1.3e22) total transistors.
 (That total has risen dramatically in the few years since.)
 Essentially all of them have been designed by one of two methods:

 - 1. "The digital way", using a combination of HDL code, logic synthesis, and automatically placed and routed layout.
 - 2. "The analog way", using a graphical interface to produce essentially free-form layout shapes.